jespadas/links-app/README.md

 ## links-app
-Aplicación web Backend y Frontend, utilizando Nodejs, Mysql, Express y otras tecnologías de Javascript.
-Es una aplicación para guardar tus enlaces favoritos.
+Backend and Frontend web application, using Nodejs, Mysql, Express and other Javascript technologies.
+It is an application to save your favorite links.